 Thursday I received a call from a young woman who was interested in life coaching.
 She said her mom had encouraged her to check out a life coach to jump-start her career.
 Maybe 30 seconds into the conversation, she asked, “How much does this cost?”

-I replied, “It really depends on your goals and can vary.
-Normally I have people fill out a workbook which identifies the exact areas we need to focus on and then we discuss, come up with a plan, and go from there.”
-“Ok, but can you give me an idea?”, she said insistently.
-I said, “A typical 12-week coaching package is $x which includes follow up and goal setting session each week.
-Some clients I meet with every other week which of course reduces the cost, but that’s the typical arrangement.”
+I replied, “It depends on your goals and can vary.
+Normally I have people fill out a workbook which identifies the exact areas we need to focus on, then we discuss, come up with a plan, and go from there.”
+“Ok, but can you give me an idea?” she said insistently.
+I said, “A typical 12-week coaching package is $x, which includes follow up and goal setting sessions each week.
+Some clients I meet with every other week, which of course reduces the cost, but that's the typical arrangement.”

 As soon as I said an amount, I could tell that the conversation was over.
 She hadn't yet learned that some things are worth investing in or how successful people buy anything they really want especially when it makes them more money than they spend.
 She could not or would not understand that an investment like this can pay for itself very quickly even though I explained the math behind investing in yourself to her.
 It was simply too expensive in her mind, and that was that.
 She was suffering from the old mindset that I used to have which says anything that seems like a large amount is too expensive rather than thinking about the return on investment.
 So why didn't I push harder?
 Well, there's a powerful lesson that I've learned over the years.